object-oriented-python/object-oriented-programming/doc/source/3_style.rst

       \lim_{x\rightarrow c} f(x) = L \iff \forall \delta > 0,\ \exists \epsilon > 0,\ |x - c| < \epsilon \Rightarrow |f(x) - L| < \delta

 This is a perfectly valid definition of a limit: you could use it to go on and derive all the analysis you have learned so far.
-However you would confuse yourself and your readers horribly, because I have swapped the roles of :math:`\delta` and :math:`\epsilon` in the definition.
+However, you would confuse yourself and your readers horribly, because I have swapped the roles of :math:`\delta` and :math:`\epsilon` in the definition.
 The formal properties of mathematical objects do not depend on the names we give them or, often, on how we lay out formulae on a page.
-However mathematics is designed to be read by humans with their habit-forming, pattern-matching brains.
+However, mathematics is designed to be read by humans with their habit-forming, pattern-matching brains.
 So if everyone adopts similar conventions for how to write down mathematics, everyone schooled in those conventions will find that mathematics easier to understand.
-This is vitally important, because understanding mathematics is *hard*.
-Non-standard notation makes it doubly hard, because the reader has to consciously remember the meaning of all the symbols.
+This is vitally important because understanding mathematics is *hard*.
+Non-standard notation makes it doubly hard because the reader has to consciously remember the meaning of all the symbols.
 Conversely, once a reader has learned the notational conventions for a field of mathematics, the meanings of the symbols become natural and don't require conscious thought.
-This leaves all the available brain power to concentrate on the mathematical content at hand.
+This leaves all the available brainpower to concentrate on the mathematical content at hand.

 You might at first think that this logic does not apply to computer